bramses/bramses-highly-opinionated-vault-2023/README.md

 In BHOV-2023, **the dashboard is the daily note**.
 The daily note is the reflection of the driver, a trusted sidekick in the goings on of the day.
 In addition, thanks to Time Block Planning, BHOV-2023 has weekly and Quarterly notes as well, which are linked to the evolving daily note.

-Leveleraging Templater and Periodic Notes, BHOV-2023 creates a flexible daily note template that can easily adapt to the owner's life.
+Leveraging Templater and Periodic Notes, BHOV-2023 creates a flexible daily note template that can easily adapt to the owner's life.

 Plugins: